No. 6 Kentucky still perfect in SEC, holds off Vandy 87-81

 NASHVILLE, Tenn.
+(AP) -- John Calipari is waiting for his young Kentucky Wildcats to take charge on the floor and grow up.
+The faster the better for the meticulous coach.

-(AP) -- Malik Monk scored six points in the final 32 seconds, and No. 6 Kentucky remained unbeaten in the Southeastern Conference by holding off Vanderbilt 87-81 Tuesday night.
+Malik Monk scored six points in the final 32 seconds, and No. 6 Kentucky remained unbeaten in the Southeastern Conference by holding off Vanderbilt 87-81 Tuesday night.

+Calipari said he had to make calls every time down the floor for his Wildcats to get the right shots.

+''We still don't trust each other because guys aren't doing their job defensively, what they're supposed to do,'' Calipari said. ''We ran gaps, we didn't switch when we needed to, we didn't talk.
+That lack of trust makes you look timid.
+If at some point this year, this team is supposed to be what everybody thinks, then we better be empowered.
+It better be their team.''

 Kentucky (14-2, 4-0) came in having beaten its first three SEC opponents by at least 23 points, something the Wildcats hadn't done since the 1953-54 season.
 They looked ready to roll over Vanderbilt, scoring the first nine points of the game, before finding themselves in their tightest game at least in league play this season.